 It’s Migraine Season, Arizona.
 Here’s What You Need to Do Now

 Arizona isn't known for having traditional seasons that correspond to winter, summer, spring, and autumn the way they do in other parts of the world.
-We generally have a little chilly, warm, hot, super hot, rainy, a day of snow, and windy.
+We generally experience a range of weather conditions, including chilly, warm, hot, super-hot, rainy, snowy, and windy days.

 It's that last one that'll get ya.
 Unfortunately, these unofficial seasons also correspond with one more "season," if you will: Migraine Season.

-If you're like me, you might have noticed that certain times of the year bring on more migraines.
-There are a lot of triggers for these Mother of All Headaches, which is why this time, one part of the year may have you wishing you could enter hibernation and emerge when the season passes.
+If you're like me, you may have noticed that certain times of the year trigger more migraines.
+There are numerous triggers for these Mother of All Headaches, which is why this time of year may have you wishing you could enter hibernation and emerge when the season passes.

 Windy Season and Migraines in Arizona